PROJECT: Disrupting urban ‘risk traps’ – Bridging finance and knowledge for climate resilient infrastructure planning in

 Project Reference: RSGL-1201

-Born out of Learning Lima, this research project explores how environmental hazards and small-scale disasters impact women and men in Peru’s capital city.
+Born out of Learning Lima, this research project explored how environmental hazards and small-scale disasters impact women and men in Peru’s capital city.
 Persistent climate and environment-related hazards and repeated small-scale disasters – many of them unrecorded – deplete the livelihoods and assets of the urban poor.
 Each one makes it harder for them to recover from subsequent disaster events, and they become caught in ‘risk traps’ from which it is hard to escape.

 The research, led by University College London’s Bartlett Development Planning Unit in collaboration with Peruvian and international experts, traced why and where urban ‘risk traps’ are created and how they affect residents of unplanned (‘informal’) or marginal settlements.
 The project also explored how local communities and government agencies can stop the downward cycle through inclusive and smart, targeted actions and investments.

 By breaking the vicious cycle of risk accumulation leading to weakened resilience and further disasters, the research promoted ways for urban communities to strengthen their resilience in the long term and ensure a brighter ecological and socio-economic future for the city of Lima.

 Working with communities in Lima’s historic centre (Barrios Altos) and periphery (Jose Carlos Mariátegui), the project assessed ongoing investments and efforts to prevent, reduce and mitigate risk, create evidence-based tools to inform climate-resilient funding mechanisms, and ultimately disrupt urban ‘risk traps’.

 In an interview with CDKN Latin America, the team leader Professor Adriana Allen explains the project and the idea of disrupting cycles of urban risk

 Updates and resources